Ylannl/povipy/README.md

 ## Installing
 First install PyQT5.

-Then clone this repository install with `setup.py`, i.e.
+Then clone this repository and install with `setup.py`, i.e.
 ```
 python setup.py install
 ```